turgay/heybe/README.md

 It is being implemented in Go.
  - Uses Go's standard packages as much as possible.
  - Depends on github.com/gorilla/mux
- - Uses Bootstrap in UI.
+ - Uses Bootstrap in UI